Happy New Year, America: History

+Cancellation, successors

 In 1996, Disney ended all outside productions with the other major networks upon their purchase of ABC, and CBS decided to exit live coverage of the holiday at that time.
-Since then, reruns of The Late Show have aired in the show's time slot, although a first-run episode with guest Nathan Lane aired on December 31, 1998.
-For 2000, CBS aired a one-off America's Millennium special on December 31, 1999, which was hosted by Will Smith and Dan Rather and featured performances by Trisha Yearwood among others, and the premiere of The Unfinished Dream, a short film by Steven Spielberg.
-It was accompanied by a special primetime episode of Late Show, with guest Kevin James, and cameo appearances by Dick Clark and Mayor Rudy Giuliani.
+Since then, reruns of The Late Show aired as normal.
+For 1998–99, CBS aired another New Year's Eve edition of Late Show, with guest Nathan Lane.

+For 2000, CBS aired a schedule of special programming, beginning with a prime time edition of Late Show with guest Kevin James and cameo appearances by Dick Clark and New York mayor Rudy Giuliani.
+This was followed by America's Millennium, a special co-hosted from the Lincoln Memorial by Will Smith and Dan Rather; it featured coverage of Quincy Jones' America's Millennium gala, including appearances by Celine Dion, Trisha Yearwood, and the cast of Stomp among others, and the premiere of The Unfinished Dream—a short film by Steven Spielberg.

 On December 31, 2021, CBS reintroduced a national New Year's special with the country music-themed New Year's Eve Live: Nashville's Big Bash; its second edition would add coverage from Times Square co-anchored by WCBS-TV meteorologist Lonnie Quinn.